National Meteor Watch Day

 • The International Space Station, or ISS, has shielding that can protect it from meteors up to an inch wide.

-• Most meteorites are made from one of three different materials: iron, stone, or stony iron.
+• Most meteorites are made from one of three different materials: iron, stone, or stony-iron.

-• The Hoba Meteor measures 9x9x3-feet.
+• The Hoba Meteorite measures 9x9x3 feet.

 • Meteors are caused by the friction of air particles as the meteor enters the Earth’s atmosphere.

-• A meteor’s tail can last as little as only a few seconds or as long as 30-minutes.
+• A meteor’s tail can last as little as only a few seconds or as long as 30 minutes.

-• If a meteor is greater than 10-meters in diameter, then it’s automatically classified as an asteroid.
+• If a meteor is greater than 10 meters in diameter, then it’s automatically classified as an asteroid.

-• An average meteor shower will produce about 20 meteors per hour-on average.
+• An average meteor shower will produce about 20 meteors per hour on average.

 • A fireball meteor is an exceptionally bright meteor.

-• Some meteorites are worth more than a million U.S dollars.
+• Some meteorites are worth more than a million U.S. dollars.

 • In the U.S., in most places, you can keep a meteorite if it’s found on your property.

-• In some countries, citizens can’t keep or sell the meteorites because they are considered property of the government.
+• In some countries, citizens can’t keep or sell meteorites because they are considered property of the government.

 Observing National Meteor Watch Day

-National Meteor Watch Day is a holiday that’s easy to observe-you don’t even need any special equipment.
-All that you need is to point your eyes upward and watch for falling meteors.
+National Meteor Watch Day is a holiday that’s easy to observe—you don’t even need any special equipment.
+All you need is to point your eyes upward and watch for falling meteors.
 Since debris is constantly hitting the Earth’s atmosphere from space, you have a pretty good chance of seeing some shooting stars.

 When is it?

-This year (2023)
+This year (2024)

 June 30 Sunday

-Last year (2022)
+Last year (2023)

 Topic